Dr. Dayre McNally

 Nina Acharya is a 3rd year student at Cornell University studying Human Biology, Health and Society.
 She has extensive experience in undergraduate research working both at the Children's Hospital of Eastern Ontario and with the Mehta Research Group in Ithaca.
 Nina is a passionate advocate for youth research and is excited to be part of The CSFJ team.
 Outside of school you can find her dancing with her Bollywood dance team, hanging out with her Best Buddy or spending time with friends and family in her hometown of Ottawa!

-Rhiannon is currently studying Life Sciences and Sociology at Queen's University.
-She is interested in the ways in which scientific initiatives intersect with political, cultural, and socioeconomic factors, and plans to pursue studies in the social determinants of health or in STS after her undergraduate degree.
-Rhiannon is a strong supporter of STEM exposure in younger populations, and is an advocate for equal access to scientific initiatives, regardless of age, economic resources, or background.
+Rhiannon holds a BSc in Life Sciences and Sociology from Queen's University.
+She has research experience working with The Children’s Hospital of Eastern Ontario and is interested in the ways in which scientific initiatives intersect with political, cultural, and socioeconomic factors.
+Rhiannon is a strong supporter of STEM literacy in younger populations, and is an advocate for equal access to STEM opportunities, regardless of age, economic resources, or background.
 She is proud to be a part of the CSFJ team.
 In her spare time, she enjoys writing and playing music, hiking, and reading.

 Kirti is a second-year journalism student at Ryerson University completing a minor in criminology, aspiring to be a human rights lawyer.
 Her family history of science and math teachers, doctors and engineers inspires her advocacy of having more women of colour enter the STEM field and for cancer research advancement.
 Recently, she has founded an environmental and social justice issues club at Ryerson as she strongly believes in helping students achieve sustainable living in an affordable way.
 In her spare time, she enjoys playing the guitar and reading.
 Her goal is to travel to every continent on the planet.